International Seabed Authority: Council

 The 36-member Council, elected by the Assembly, authorizes contracts with governments and private corporations to explore and mine the international seabed and sets rules and procedures, subject to the Assembly's approval, for ISA governance.
 The council also nominates a Secretary-General, who then must be elected by the full Assembly to serve a four-year term.
 The ISA's annual plenary sessions, which usually last two weeks, are held in Kingston.

 Advisory bodies

 Also established is a 30-member Legal and Technical Commission which advises the Council and a 15-member Finance Committee that deals with budgetary and related matters.
 All members are experts nominated by governments and elected to serve in their individual capacity.

 Enterprise

 The convention also established a body called the Enterprise which is to serve as the Authority's own mining operator, potentially generating "hundreds of millions of dollars in royalties" to be shared with developing nations."
-The environmental organization Greenpeace has expressed concerns over the ISA's alleged conflict of interest as both regulator and business operator, though the ISA refutes the conflict of interest charge.
+The environmental organization Greenpeace has expressed concerns over the ISA's alleged conflict of interest as both regulator and business operator, though the ISA denies the conflict of interest charge.

 Status

-The Authority currently has a Secretariat of 37 authorized posts and a 2022 biennial budget of approximately $10,000,000.
+The Authority has a Secretariat of 37 authorized posts and a 2022 biennial budget of approximately $10,000,000.